 To Henchie Homepage

-Unkempt, rough and tough looking members of the gang (or lynch mob, or vigilantes, or posse or cow herders) who had minimal or no dialog.
-They are generally not listed in the film credits.
-We tend to recognize some of their faces, but have no clue as to their real names.
+Unkempt, rough and tough looking members of the gang, or lynch mob, or vigilantes, or posse riders, or cow herders.
+They had minimal or no dialog, not much screen time, and were generally not listed in the film credits.
+Some would show up as a face in the crowd, portraying townspeople, barflys, deputies, wagon drivers, ranch hands, etc. We tend to recognize some of their faces, but have no clue as to their real names.

 (Courtesy of Patricia L. Manson)